Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 ## Comparing the performance of the two strategies

-Please download the simulation and visualization here: <a href="../downloads/downloadable/chemotaxis_compare.ipynb" download="chemotaxis_compare.ipynb">chemotaxis_compare.ipynb</a>.
+Now that we have modified our random walk simulation to be more biologically accurate, we will compare the performance of these cells against those following the original random walk.
+How much better do the cells following the biologically accurate strategy fare?

-To compare the performance of the two strategies, we visualize the trajectories of simulation with 3 cells and compare the performance using simulation with 500 cells for each strategy.
+To do so, we will provide a Jupyter notebook here: <a href="../downloads/downloadable/chemotaxis_compare.ipynb" download="chemotaxis_compare.ipynb">chemotaxis_compare.ipynb</a>.

 ### Qualitative comparison

-Run the code for `Part 2: Visualizing trajectories`.
-The background color indicates concentration: white -> red = low -> high; the black dot represents the origin; red dots are the points they reached at the end of the simulation; colored points represent cells' trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the goal.
+We will first visualize the trajectories of three cells following each of our two strategies.
+To do so, first initialize the model by running the code for `Part 1: Model specification`.

-We will simulate three cells for 800 seconds for each of the two strategies.
+The following code simulates three cells for 800 seconds for each of the two strategies.

 ~~~ python
 #Run simulation for 3 cells for each strategy, plot paths